 6. Time Limit for Completing the Inquiry Report

-The inquiry committee will normally complete the inquiry and submit its report in writing to the
+The Research Integrity Officer will normally complete the inquiry and submit its report in writing to the

-Research Integrity Officer no more than 60 calendar days following its first meeting unless the
+Deciding Officer no more than 30 calendar days following the receipt of the allegation unless the

-Research Integrity Officer approves an extension for good cause.
-If the Research Integrity Officer
+Deciding Officer approves an extension for good cause.
+If theDeciding Officer

 approves an extension, the reason for the extension will be entered into the records of the case